 The Brown Dog Foundation

-At Brown Dog Foundation it is our mission to offer pet owners in temporary financial crisis an alternative to euthanasia when their pet faces a treatable life-threatening condition in order to restore the quality of life for pet and owner.
+At Brown Dog Foundation it is our mission to offer pet owners in temporary financial crises an alternative to euthanasia when their pet faces a treatable life-threatening condition in order to restore the quality of life for pet and owner.
 Use the online form to apply for assistance.

 Care Credit – (866) 893-7864

 A credit card company for health care, including veterinary care.
 With a comprehensive range of plan options, for treatment or procedure fees from $1 to over $25,000, we offer a plan and a low monthly payment to fit comfortably into almost every budget.

 Whether it be through financial support or other resources, FETCH a Cure’s, Canines in Crisis program looks forward to providing families with a sense of hope.

 God’s Creatures Ministry – (973) 694-5155

 This fund helps pay for veterinarian bills for those who need help.